YouTube

 No means no

-Across the road there is another place which is free to go in.
-One benefit of paying for access is that you don’t get any fella inside trying to rinse some money from you as they often stand at the gates before you pay.
-I felt one fella who was trying to walk around with me wanted to do some damage, you wouldn’t believe how many times you tell them no, it almost encourages them.
+Across the road, there is another place that is free to go to.
+One benefit of paying for access is that you don’t get any fella inside trying to rinse some money from you, as they often stand at the gates before you pay.
+I felt one fella who was trying to walk around with me wanted to do some damage.
+You wouldn’t believe how many times you tell them no, it almost encourages them.

-I do try and be nice/fair to them and maybe they see a little weakness in that so with this one he came over to me before I even got in, said I needed to wear trousers, so I showed him I came prepared and had them around my neck.
-The he pointed at my flip flops and said no so I showed him my bag and put them inside.
-You could see he was trying any old trick but I had put as much thought into it as he had so he was in essence pushing against a brick wall.
+I do try to be nice/fair to them, and maybe they see a little weakness in that, so with this one, he came over to me before I even got in, said I needed to wear trousers, so I showed him I came prepared and had them around my neck.
+He pointed at my flip-flops and said no, so I showed him my bag and put them in it.
+You could see he was trying any old trick, but I had put as much thought into it as he had, so he was, in essence, pushing against a brick wall.

 The entrance to Buland Darwaza, The worst part about India